Mets vs. Dodgers MLB Betting Odds, Trends & Prediction

-Sean Manaea will oppose Yoshinobu Yamamoto in Friday night’s Mets vs. Dodgers series opener at 10:10 p.m.
-ET.
-With the Dodgers listed as heavy moneyline favorites and the total sitting at 8.5, what’s the best bet in tonight’s matchup from Dodger Stadium?
+Jose Butto will oppose Gavin Stone in Saturday night’s pitching matchup at Dodger Stadium.
+With the Dodgers listed as a home favorite and the total sitting at 9.5 runs, what’s the best bet today from LA?

 Game Matchup & Betting Odds